 Consultation with neighbours and residents

-As street party organisers, it's your responsibility to consult with all residents in the street who will be affected by the event.
-You should consider any objections or comments raised by those persons who feel that they may be adversely affected by the event and should try to remediate any fears or concerns raised.
+It is the responsibility of the street party organisers to consult with all residents in the street who will be affected by the event.
+The organisers should consider any objections or comments raised by those persons who feel that they may be adversely affected by the event and should attempt to remediate any fears or concerns raised.

 The street party application form does not extend to larger public events that include activities that need a licence, such as selling alcohol or providing certain types of regulated entertainment.

 If you want to have a pay bar or intend to provide entertainment to the wider public or charge a fee to raise money for your event, you will need a Temporary Event Notice (TEN).
 A TEN is a type of temporary licence and costs £21 from your local authority Licensing Team.

 If raffle tickets are sold prior to the event with prizes worth more than £500 additional consent will also be required.
 Similarly, large scale events attracting more than 499 people will require an entirely different process.

 If an organiser needs a TEN or would like to hold a large-scale public event, they should contact the Council’s Licensing Team for further information and advice.

 The main differences between a small street party and larger public events are:

 |Street parties and fetes||Larger public events|